 I am also prepared to teach world history surveys focusing on the period from Late Antiquity to the present, especially those that are non-western focused.

-I am particularly interested in developing thematic world history surveys around topics such as material culture, trade, art, and food.
+I am particularly interested in developing thematic world history/global studies surveys around topics such as material culture, trade, art, and food.

 Upper Division/Graduate courses I am prepared to teach: